jpgmv1998/jpgmv1998.github.io/_portfolio/finalProject_espm157.md

 collection: projects
 ---

-Repository of the project containing the final analysis and all the scripts necessary to reproduce it available [link](https://github.com/jpgmv1998/espm157_finalProject_deforestationPattern "here")
+Repository of the project containing the final analysis and all the scripts necessary to reproduce it available [here](https://github.com/jpgmv1998/espm157_finalProject_deforestationPattern)